3v0k4/bar_back/README.md

 ## Contributing

-Contributions are more than welcome, but I'd love to keep BackOffice simple and bullshit free.
+Contributions are more than welcome, but I'd love to keep BarBack simple and bullshit free.

 Please let's discuss in an issue before submitting a pull request.